WWE Rumors: WWE Is Misusing Rey Mysterio And AEW Would Be Happy To Sign Him

-SummerSlam is taking place on Sunday night and it is one of WWE’s biggest pay-per-views of the year, but there are some big names missing from the card.
-One of those is Rey Mysterio who has been involved in some decent storylines over the last couple of months, but he just doesn’t seem high on the promotion’s list.
+SummerSlam is taking place on Sunday night, and it is one of WWE’s biggest pay-per-views of the year, but there are some big names missing from the card.
+One of those is Rey Mysterio who has been involved in some decent storylines over the past couple of months, but he just doesn’t seem high on the promotion’s list.
 It is believed that he’s being misused by the company and that All Elite Wrestling would welcome him with open arms if he wanted to sign.

 Fans watching WWE’s product have seen Mysterio feud with Samoa Joe and Andrade, but other times, he’s used as a filler for a big match.
 The former World Champion has a long career behind him, but he’s still working at an elevated level and could deliver plenty to any promotion.